 A new member of the Company’s board is advocating a change to its annual incentive plan metric from operation income to return on capital and says that “every one of our competitors is using it, so we should be using it as well.

-Within minutes, IPAC can provide a fact-based answer to the question of what metrics are common among the company’s peers.
-Through the Metric Prevalence function, IPAC displays, by peer company, the metrics used in each company’s short and long-term incentive plans.
+Within minutes, IPACSM can provide a fact-based answer to the question of what metrics are common among the company’s peers.
+Through the Metric Prevalence function, IPACSM displays, by peer company, the metrics used in each company’s short and long-term incentive plans.